-ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 21st between 6:00am-8:00am.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 20th between 6:00am-8:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).

-- 1. One entry per exhibitor per class, more than one class can be entered. - Exhibits are recommended to be purebred stock. (if not purebred will be judged as the breed that it most resembles.) - Judging will be by ARBA standards. - 4.
-All rabbits and cavies are required to furnish their own cages, dishes, food and water. - \$1.00 manure fee per entry, payable at time of entry. - Exhibitors must have all footlockers/totes clearly labeled with their name and need to not exceed 20 inches high. - 7.
-All breeding stock animals (6 and 4 class bucks/does, cavy boar/sow) must be the personal property of the exhibitor and in the sole possession of the exhibitor by May 1st of the current year.
-The only exception to this is the exhibit of market animal in either market classes or breed classes, ie if the exhibitor has a market animal litter mate that they would like to exhibit as breeding stock. - 8.
-No "C" rated market animals will be allowed to sell at the auction. - In the case of homegrown, they will have to be the off-spring of one of the exhibitors breeding stock (either at home or exhibited).
+- One entry per exhibitor per class, more than one class can be entered. - Exhibits are recommended to be purebred stock. (if not purebred will be judged as the breed that it most resembles.) - Judging will be by ARBA standards. - All rabbits and cavies are required to furnish their own cages, dishes, food and water. - \$1.00 manure fee per entry, payable at time of entry. - Exhibitors must have all footlockers/totes clearly labeled with their name and need to not exceed 20 inches high. - All breeding stock animals (6 and 4 class bucks/ does, cavy boar/sow) must be the personal property of the exhibitor and in the sole possession of the exhibitor by May 1st of the current year.
+The only exception to this is the exhibit of market animal in either market classes or breed classes, ie if the exhibitor has a market animal litter mate that they would like to exhibit as breeding stock. - No "C" rated market animals will be allowed to sell at the auction. - In the case of homegrown, they will have to be the off-spring of one of the exhibitors breeding stock (either at home or exhibited).
 They also must be born and raised at your home.
-No Exceptions. - Market rabbits may be purchased for classes but no later than the day of entry. - 11.
-Purchased market class rabbits ARE NOT to be shown in homegrown class. - Judges will weigh market rabbits according to ARBA standards. - 13.
-Roasters are not to be more than 6 months of age, but weigh over 51⁄2 pounds maximum weight of 9 pounds.
-Market pens and fryers are not to be more than 10 weeks old and weigh between 31⁄2 to 51⁄2 pounds. - 14.
-Leaders will turn in a list of tattoos for ALL rabbits entered and tag numbers for cavies entered, this includes breed rabbit/cavies, market rabbits and showmanship rabbits/ cavies, by the day of registration.
-NO EX-CEPTIONS. - 15.
-Judges and Livestock Committee decisions are final.
+No Exceptions. - Market rabbits may be purchased for classes but no later than the day of entry. - Purchased market class rabbits ARE NOT to be shown in homegrown class. - Animals will be weight in at check-in.
+Judges may weigh market rabbits according to ARBA standards.

+- Roasters are not to be more than 6 months of age, but weigh over $5\frac{1}{2}$ pounds maximum weight of 9 pounds.
+Market pens and fryers are not to be more than 10 weeks old and weigh between $3\frac{1}{2}$ to $5\frac{1}{2}$ pounds. - Leaders will turn in a list of tattoos for ALL rabbits entered and tag numbers for cavies entered, this includes breed rabbit/cavies, market rabbits and showmanship rabbits/ cavies to the superintendent, by July 20th, 2023.
+NO EXCEPTIONS. - Judges and Livestock Committee decisions are final.
 NO EXCEPTIONS. - Showmanship is mandatory for all youth.
-If you sign up but do not participate then you will forfeit all premiums. - 17.
-All youth participating in market rabbits must complete a management record. - 18.
-All youth participating in rabbit/cavy breed must complete a breed management record or an education exhibit, if you do not participate then you will forfeit all premiums. - 19.
-An exhibitor may own any combination of market Division winners but can only own one of the Grand or Reserve Champions.
-Champion Market animals include: Grand Champion Pen of 3, Reserve Champion Pen of 3, Grand Champion Fryer, Reserve Champion Fryer, Grand Champion Roaster and
+If you sign up but do not participate then you will forfeit all premiums. - All youth participating in market rabbits must complete a management record. - All youth participating in rabbit/cavy breed must complete a breed management record or an education exhibit, if you do not participate then you will forfeit all premiums. - Top 2 purchased and top 2 home grown in each market class will go for Grand Champion and Reserve Champion. - Grand and Reserve Grand Champion market animals must be sold at the auction. - Sale Order for Rabbits (in rotating order each year): - Grand Champion Pen of 3 - Reserve Champion Pen of 3 - Grand Champion Fryer - Reserve Champion Fryer - Grand Champion Roaster - Reserve Champion Roaster - All market class participants must be present auction night to sell. - Rabbits cannot be openly sold or advertised for sale or bred during fair week. - All participants must adhere to the by-laws or rules of their respective club and follow all barn rules laid out by the superintendent or will forfeit all premiums and awards.